SonnenburgLab/PHISH/README.md

-# PHISH
-PHages In SearcHsra
+# PHISH -- PHages In SearcHsra
+Written by Bryan D. Merrill

+## Introduction:
 This file describes how to use SearchSRA (https://www.searchsra.org/) to map 100,000 reads from each of >100,000 different metagenomes onto a sequence of interest to determine where the query can be found in the environment.
 SearchSRA runs in two modes: nucleotide mode (Search-SRA), and protein mode (Translated-DNA-Search).
+This document will focus primarily on protein mode (Translated-DNA-Search).

 ## Software prerequisites:
 * Internet browser